Tron: Legacy: Conception

 Plans for creating Tron: Legacy began to materialize in 2005, when Walt Disney Studios hired screenwriters Brian Klugman and Lee Sternthal as writers for the film.
 The two had recently finished writing the script for Warrior.
 According to Variety columnist Michael Fleming, Klugman and Sternthal felt "that the world has caught up to Lisberger's original concept."
 Klugman said of the precedent film: "It was remembered not only for story, but a visual style that nobody had ever used before.
 We are contemporizing it, taking ideas that were ahead of the curve and applying them to the present, and we feel the film has a chance to resonate to a younger audience."

-In 2007, Disney began to negotiate with Joseph Kosinski to direct Tron: Legacy.
+In 2007, Disney began to negotiate with Joseph Kosinski to direct.
+Kosinski had previously directed several CGI commercials, but Tron: Legacy would mark his feature directorial debut.
 Kosinski admitted that at the time, he was not keen on the idea but it later grew on him as time progressed.
 Kosinski was involved in a meeting with Bailey, president of Walt Disney Pictures.
 "Disney owns the property, Tron," Bailey stated.
 "Do you know it?
 Are you interested?
 What would your take be?
 In a post-Matrix world, how do you go back to the world of Tron?"
 Kosinski wanted to embrace the general ambiance of the film and wished to not use the Internet as a model or use a formula emulative of The Matrix film series.
-As neither individuals were in equal agreement on choosing a perspective to conceive the film, Kosinski asked Bailey to lend him money in order to create a conceptual prototype of the Tron: Legacy universe, which was eventually presented at the 2009 San Diego Comic-Con International.
+As neither individuals were in equal agreement on choosing a perspective to conceive the film, Kosinski asked Bailey to lend him money in order to create a conceptual prototype of the Tron: Legacy universe, which was eventually presented at the 2009 San Diego Comic-Con.
 "So, we went into Disney," he recalled, "and I told them, 'We can talk about this all day, but in order to really get on the same page, I need to show you what this world looks and feels like.
 Give me some money and let me do a small test that will give you a hint for a couple minutes of it, and see what you think.'"